zzhang82/web422/notes/angular-components-intro.md

 A *component* controls a patch of screen (display, UI surface, rectangle) called a *view*.

+As code, a component is a class, with a decorator.

+The class is JavaScript, specifically TypeScript.
+It includes all the code needed for the the component's *behaviour* during its lifetime.

+A decorator is a function that modifies a class.
+It has one parameter, which is an object composed of configuration information as key-value pairs.

+One of the decorator's properties is a *template*, defines the *appearance* of the component.
+The template includes HTML, or the name of an HTML file.
+By definition, HTML is the language of the Angular template.
+Almost all HTML elements are valid in a template, except for these: `html`, `body`, `base`, and `script`.

+Another decorator property is the *selector*.
+Its value is the name of the custom HTML element in the parent template that becomes the component.

 Tip: Forget about the browser and the web, as you begin to learn about components.
 Do not be concerned how and when a component appears on the screen.
+(Update... soften this a bit...)

 Tip: Recall iOS programming.
 A *view controller* manages a *view*.
 For beginners, the *view* often covers the entire screen area.
 A *view* is composed of *sub-view items* like labels, buttons, and other "controls" like sliders, table views and their cells, and so on.
 When you began to learn that, you weren't thinking about the browser and the web, were you?